chainzoku/swisstronik-eth_getStorageAt-challenge/README.md

 npm install
 ```

-if error, you can ketik ini
+if error, you can type this

 ```
 npm config --location=project set legacy-peer-deps=true